Drivers Interface

 Returns: Promise<FileOperationResult> - Promise resolving to operation result:

-files: DirEntry[]- Updated file list including the new filestorages: Storage[]- Available storagesread_only: boolean- Whether the path is read-onlydirname: string- Current directory name
+files: DirEntry[]- Updated file list including the new filestorages: string[]- Available storagesread_only: boolean- Whether the path is read-onlydirname: string- Current directory name

 Usage Example: